ACompleteNoobSmoke/ACompleteNoobSmoke/README.md

 Senior Full Stack Developer
 --------------------

-With a strong desire to learn and create I transitioned into Software Engineer 7 years ago.
-In that time I specialize in backend development using Java, learning about its different frameworks and libraries such as Java Core, Hibernate and Spring Framework.
-I also have experienced with other languages & tools such as MySQL and built web applications using HTML, CSS, Vanilla JS & NodeJS.
-I am currently a senior full stack developer providing solutions with tools such as Java, JavaScript, NodeJS, Angular & MySQL.
+Programmer with 5+ years professional experience working with variety of clients, managers, and companies to provide technical solutions.
+I am currently a Senior Full Stack Developer at Deloitte using tools such as Java, Springboot, NodeJS, HTML, CSS, JavaScript, ReactJS, Angular, MySQL, and MongoDB to problem solve and create products.
+My past experiences at different companies have given me the opportunity to take on multiple roles such as Developer, Mentor, Architect, Team Lead, and Change Manager.
+My passion for coding & problem solving means I am continuously looking for ways to challenge myself and gain knowledge about new tools and best practices.

 * 🌍  I'm based in United States
 * ✉️  You can contact me at [OmoruyiOmofonmwan@yahoo.com](mailto:OmoruyiOmofonmwan@yahoo.com)
-* 🧠  I'm learning ReactJS, AWS & Kubernetes
+* 🧠  I'm learning Github Actions
 * 🤝  I'm open to collaborating on Any Fun & Challenging Projects
 * ⚡  Love Mixed Martial Arts